Hashir-Jamil/LongBox/README.md

 ### Search Comics

-Users can search a comic book and if the comic is in the reposisotry, results can be viewed.
+Users can search a comic book and if the comic is in the repository, results can be viewed.
+If there are no matches then the user is prompted that no results are found via a dialogue box.
+Results are shown in a new window that displays data for a specific comic book object.

 ![Search](https://github.com/Hashir-Jamil/LongBox/assets/90640849/e789b6c6-2fc4-49c0-b3bc-f68449c71919)